neomikr0n/dotfiles-garuda2023/wiki-wayland-0.9beta.md

 [    0.290130] iommu: DMA domain TLB invalidation policy: lazy mode [    0.351045] AMD-Vi: AMD IOMMUv2 functionality not available on this system - This is not a bug.

+---

+# nodejs-nativefier
+nativefier https://calendar.google.com/ --inject /home/n30/Downloads/Google-DarkCalendar.user.css

+"This app was built a long time ago.
+Nativefier uses the Chrome browser (through Electron), and it is dangerous to keep using an old version of it.
+You should rebuild this app with a recent Electron.
+Using the latest Nativefier will default to it, or you can pass it manually."